This story is read aloud at: https://youtu.be/Yj8DGFdiZHM

 She was shocked but intrigued at the notion.

 “What would we do?
 Stay here or move back to the Hill Country?” she inquired.

 “Anna, what do you think of selling the land and the dairy and moving into San Angelo.
 You make a terrific barbeque rub for beef and chicken with your blends of spices and herbs,” he replied.

 “You like my blends?” she was surprised, as she wasn’t aware that he even knew about them.

 “You have a real talent!” he said as he pulled her up from the chair to dance.
 “We can start a meat business instead of the milk trade.”

 “You are insane!” she replied smilingly, as he twirled her around the kitchen.

 Laura thought they were both foolish, but was glad they were so happy.

 “I’ve tasted your secret stashes in jars throughout the kitchen.”
 Each jar had a recipe strung to it.
-No one at this point in history knew the best way to season a brisket.
 “Anna, you’ve mastered seasoning beef.”